tiongkey/quartz/content/index.md

 title: A Fraction of My Second Brain
 ---

-## Intro

 I'm Gio.
-This is where I dump some of my best thinking in the form of notes.
+This is where I dump some of my best notes and thinking.

-The habit of notetaking is probably the most impactful thing I got from school.
-I was using pen and paper then like any other 90s kid - and then smartphones happened.
-Like many people, I got introduced to digital notes through the Evernote app.
-I remember using that on my HTC Desire Z, typing away random ideas and thoughts.

-Anyways, the plan is to eventually pass my notes down to my kids.
+## Now
+Here's what's up with me...
+- Getting married in December to the love of my life Bea ❤️‍🔥
+- I'm around a year into my freelancing.
+It was a career shift coming from product and growth work at tech startups, to working with YouTube Creators on creative production and course management
+- Building [anycase.ai](https://anycase.ai), a legal AI assistant for Philippine lawyers.
+I'm working on this with 2 friends and we're pumped to see it change how legal professionals work
+- Been going to the driving range, trying to learn golf.
+It's been fun but I wish it was enough to keep my body fit
+- Diet could be better, trying to go to the grocery more consistently for home-cooked meals

 ## Maps of Content

 [[hello-world]]